DigixGlobal/sigmate/README.md

 // full options; generate accounts + web3 provider + wrapped contracts (in truffle environment) const sigmate = new Sigmate({
   accounts: { // pass array of strings or object
-    'primary': { balance: 1e18 }, // funds account with ether value
-    'secondary': true, // defaults to `defaultBalance` if not set 'tertiary': { balance 0 },
+    'primary': { balance: 1e18 }, // funds account with ether value -- only if fundAccounts is set 'secondary': true, // defaults to `fundAccounts` if `true` 'tertiary': { balance: 0 }, // don't fund this account },
-  },
-  defaultBalance: 1e18 * 0.5 // default 1e18 (1 ether), set default funding for all accounts
+  fundAccounts: 1e18 * 0.5 // optional, set default funding amount for all accounts
   contracts: true, // default true, detect + wrap truffle contracts
   provider: web3, // optional, pass web3 instance to be wrapped and returned
   label: 'myProject', // optional, provide a label to save the keystore, will be re-used between instantiations